devgusain4522/firewall/README.md

 ```
 Blocking IP: 192.168.1.100, packet rate: 45.0
 ```

-## License
-This project is licensed under the MIT License.

-## Contributors
-- Dev Gusain

 ## Security Note
 Ensure your whitelist and blacklist files are secure and accurate to prevent accidental blocking of critical IPs.